"Molding the Future of Metal Industries"

 VISION STATEMENT

-Center of excellence in science, technology and innovation for globally competitive metals, engineering & allied industries by 2025.
+Center of excellence in science, technology and innovation supporting the growth of the metals, engineering and allied industries.

 MISSION

-To provide both government and private sectors in the metals, engineering, and allied industries with professional management and technical expertise on the training of engineers & technicians; information exchange; quality control & testing; research & development; technology transfer; and business economics advisory services.
+To provide both government and private sectors in the metals, engineering, and allied industries with professional management and technical expertise on the training of engineers and technicians; information exchange; quality control and testing; research and development; technology transfer and commercialization; and business economics advisory services.

 CORE VALUES